chhuang-one/sqxclib/doc/SqxcSql.md

 	xc = xc->send();
 ```

-When using SqxcSql, it is not recommended to use sqxc_send_to() directly to pass data arguments.
+When using SqxcSql and SqxcJsonc at the same time, it is not recommended to use sqxc_send_to() directly to pass data arguments.
+Because user must switch between SqxcSql and SqxcJsonc when users send data arguments.

 ## Output